 The Village of Port Williams has long been aware of the challenges and risks associated with nitrate in drinking water.
 The local water supply plant has been effectively managing nitrate in their groundwater supplies for decades, maintaining compliance with Health Canada’s maximum acceptable concentration (MAC) of 45 mg/L nitrate (NO3) or 10 mg/L nitrate-nitrogen (NO3-N).
 The plant uses five (5) groundwater supply wells that are blended to produce finished water below the MAC for nitrate.
 Joe Keddy, Superintendent of Public Works, has been successfully operating the water supply plant for over seven (7) years and describes nitrate as one of the highest priority water quality parameters they monitor.

 Real-time nitrate data is essential for the success of their operations and for this job, the plant relies on a nitrate analyzer from Real Tech for nitrate groundwater monitoring.
 The Real Nitrate analyzer is set up to continuously monitor the inlet and outlet of their tower and communicates directly with the local SCADA system for high visibility of current nitrate concentrations.
 The task of efficiently blending high nitrate wells with low nitrate wells can be challenging.
-The Real Nitrate analyzer is a tool Keddy references multiple times daily and uses to make informed decisions on how to run his system.
+The Real Nitrate Sensor is a tool Keddy references multiple times daily and uses to make informed decisions on how to run his system.
 “Knowing the current nitrate level tells me how much water to run from one supply well versus another to get the finished results we need” said Keddy “The Real Nitrate analyzer is easy to operate and gives us this much needed information reliably”.
 In addition to aiding with process control, monitoring the outlet of the tower provides Keddy with final assurance and peace of mind that water quality meets expectations before distribution to the community.